voxeet/comms-cpp-injection-demo/README.md

 On MacOS/Windows the application will just run in terminal so entering **q** on command line will exit.
 Remember that each injector is running in its own process so you will have to **q+enter** for each spawned injector instance.

-When running on Ubuntu the process will run as daemon and is to be stopped using the python script (**when prompted by script make sure to provide same ALIAS and conversation as when you ran it**).
+When running on Ubuntu the process will run as daemon and is to be stopped using the python script:
 ```
 python3 demo.py -stop yes
 ```

-## Token Refresh
+## Access Token
 A [Client Access Token](https://api-references.dolby.io/comms-sdk-cpp/other/getting_started.html#getting-the-access-token) must be provided to create the SDK.
-These tokens expire after an allotted amount of time and must be refreshed to ensure connection to the Dolby.io backend.
-The SDK will request from the application at 1/2 and 3/4 of the expiry time to refresh the token with a new valid one.

-Please note that this sample application does not provide a mechanism for fetching access tokens.
-This portion needs to be added manually.
-Please take a look at the [sdk::create](https://api-references.dolby.io/comms-sdk-cpp/api/sdk/sdk.html#_CPPv4N7dolbyio5comms3sdk6createERKNSt6stringERRNSt8functionIFvNSt10unique_ptrI13refresh_tokenEEEEE) function where the token fetching callback is provided to the SDK and also the [refresh_token_cb](https://api-references.dolby.io/comms-sdk-cpp/api/sdk/sdk.html#_CPPv4N7dolbyio5comms13refresh_tokenE) interface which is used to provide the token to the SDK after it is fetched for more details on how to do this.